liupeirong/MLOpsManufacturing/common/pytest-fixtures/README.md

                                                   version=build_id)
     ```

     This code shows how to make an assertion using an imported mock objects.
+Parameters such as 'workspace_name', 'resource_group', 'subscription_id' are already defined in the fixture file.

     The full unit test code can be found at [test_build_data_processing_os_cmd_pipeline.py](/samples/non-python-preprocess/ml_service/tests/pipelines/test_build_data_processing_os_cmd_pipeline.py).